Chad rebels threaten to depose slain president's son - WTMJ

 During Deby’s rule, France established its regional military base in Chad to combat extremist violence in Africa.
 Deby also contributed invaluable troops to the U.N. peacekeeping mission in northern Mali that has sought to stabilize the country after France’s 2013 military intervention to dislodge Islamic extremists from power in the north.

-Human rights groups say those contributions, though, helped to shield Deby from international criticism as his government became increasingly autocratic.
+Human rights groups say those contributions helped to shield Deby from international criticism as his government became increasingly autocratic.

 “For years, international players have propped up Deby’s government for its support for counterterrorism operations in the Sahel and the Lake Chad basin and involvement in other regional initiatives while largely turning a blind eye to his legacy of repression and violations of social and economic rights at home,” Human Rights Watch said in a statement Wednesday.